EKQSakke/acc-setup/README.md

 # Progress

 - ✅Create CLI app
-    - Get windows username
-    - Select car from list
+    - ✅Select car from list
-    - Select track from list
+    - ✅Select track from list
     -> Share to all tracks

+- Show keys in banner

 - Optional overwriting if setup with that name exists in track